node001-net/tiny-components-sidebar-form/README.md

 Created with [Riot.js](https://riot.js.org)

 Handle Form in a Sidebar.
-Sidebar is from [Plain-UI](https://plain-ui.com).
+Styles for Sidebar based on [Plain-UI](https://plain-ui.com).

+## Changelog

+0.1.0 Init
+1.0.0 Remove "SidebarForm" and build a more basic Solution, that is also easier to adept

 ## Install